depaolif/frederico-site/README.md

   1. "frederico-de-paoli.com" is already pointing to "depaolif.github.io/frederico-site", so we do not want to add in a page path into "homepage", otherwise it will go to "frederico-de-paoli.com/frederico-site"
 3. CNAME should now be building into root path of repo's 'gh-pages' branch because it's included in the `public/` folder of the 'master' branch.
 4. "process.env.PUBLIC_URL" must be added to the `path` for every Route as the constructed root URL is different from the local root one
+5. Hosting video files on vimeo.
+These URLs may need to be changed eventually.
+To get the URL of the iframe, go to the embed link for that video on vimeo, and copy the "src" URL.